lineartimer/WebAppStarterPack/doc/notes.md

 A server function is an asynchronous function that is executed on the server.
 Server functions are inherently asynchronous because they are invoked by the client using a network request.
 A server function can be defined by placing 'use server' at the top of an asynchronous function or at the top of a file to mark all exports of that file.

+console.log will print messages in the browser's log if it is called from a client-side component but will print the message on the terminal from which the frontend is run if it is called from a server-side component.

 You can call the notFound function within a route segment and use the not-found.js file to show a 404 UI.

 Next.js uses error boundaries to handle uncaught exceptions.
 Error boundaries catch errors in their child components and display a fallback UI.
 Create an error boundary by adding an error.js file inside a route segment.
 Errors will bubble up to the nearest parent error boundary.
 You can handle errors in the root layout using the global-error.js file, located in the root app directory.